- You have no items in your shopping cart...

 However, since 2012 we have planted some more specimens and the yield is considerably higher.

-As far as pollination of the flowers is concerned, we don't do anything, this is mainly done by ants and insects coming at the sweet nectar.
+As far as pollination of the flowers is concerned, we don't do anything, this is mainly done by insects coming at the sweet nectar.

 What works even better is to use a small brush to pollinate the flowers between the different plants.